rcywang/d-wave-demodoc/docs/samples.rst

 ..
 [Ness2020] *Gal Ness, Anastasiya Vainbaum, Constantine Shkedrov, Yanay Florshaim, and Yoav Sagi.
 Single-exposure absorption imaging of ultracold atoms using deep learning.
 Physical Review Applied, 14(1):014011, 2020.*

-.. reST does not have an easy way to specify how links are opened; good useability practice says you should not force a user to open a link in a new tab/window, but rather let them decide

 ----